luau-lang/luau/rfcs/syntax-static-imports.md

 import not_baz = thing1, type thing2, local thing3 from "foo/bar/baz"
 ```

 Unless only types are being imported, the module must return a table.
-All of the non-type identifiers in the list should correspond with statically resolvable members inside of that table.
+All of the non-type identifiers in the list should correspond with members inside of that table (at least, members which can be found through analysis).

 `type` and `local` prefixes are specified per-identifier.
 This allows an identically-named value/type pair to be addressed separately.
 This also allows developers to keep namespace pollution under control if there are only select members they wish to import into the current namespace.